D3PSI/qmk_firmware/keyboards/crkbd/keymaps/mattgemmell/readme.md

-[Matt Gemmell][]'s ever-evolving keymap for the Corne, designed for use with iPadOS.
+[Matt Gemmell][]'s ever-evolving keymap for the Corne split keyboard, designed for use with iPadOS.
 I've written about its various iterations [on my blog](https://mattgemmell.com/category/tech/).

 ![](keymap_diagram.svg)